ARTS BUILD COMMUNITY

 Overview

-Closed | Next Cycle Opens June 24, 2024
+Closed | Next Cycle Opens Spring 2025

 Arts and culture are a fundamental part of our community.
 They help us connect with one another and better understand history, people, and new ideas.
 When people become involved in the design, creation, and upkeep of places, they develop a vested interest in using and maintaining these spaces.
 When neighbors have a true sense of “ownership” or connection to the places they frequent, the community becomes a better place to live, work, and visit.
+According to Americans for the Arts (AFTA), “86% of participants who took part in community-based art want to be involved in future projects, and people living where these art projects occurred were more than twice as likely to be civically engaged as those whose neighborhoods did not have projects.”

 Sponsored in part by